AdamLesage/area-epitech/documentation/ROUTES_FRONT.md

 `login`

 ### Description
-The login page where users can enter their credentials (email and password) to authenticate and gain access to the platform.
+The login page allows users to enter their email and password to authenticate and gain access to the platform.
+Successful login redirects the user to the dashboard.

 ### Component
 `LoginPage.vue`

 ### Key Functionalities
+- **Navigation**: Clicking the logo or "AREA" text redirects to the home page.
+- **Login Form**: Captures user credentials and handles form submission.
+- **Feedback**: Displays success or error messages based on the login result.

+### Visual Structure
-- Displays a login form.
+- A central layout with a logo, "AREA" text, and a login form.
-- Sends a POST request to the backend API endpoint `/auth/login` with the provided credentials.
-- If the login is successful:
+- The "Sign Up" button is positioned at the top-right for web view.

+### Data Handling
-  - Saves the received authentication token and email in cookies.
+- Stores the authentication token in cookies.
-  - Stores the user information in the application store.
-  - Redirects the user to the `/dashboard` page.
+- Redirects authenticated users to the dashboard.
-- Displays error messages if the login fails.

 ---